The Environmental Determinants of Islet Autoimmunity (ENDIA) Study aims to find the cause(s) of type 1 diabetes to

 In Australia, type 1 diabetes in children is twice as common as it was 20 years ago; this is because of our changing environment.
 Children are exposed to all sorts of environmental factors very early in life, even before they are born.
 Some of these factors may protect against or impact upon the development of type 1 diabetes.

 The ENDIA Study is observational.
 There are no study medications or interventions.
 Participation will not impact on usual healthcare.

-We aim to recruit 1400 babies (from the pregnancy aged up to 6 months) who have an immediate relative with type 1 diabetes (i.e. baby’s mum, dad, brother or sister).
+We have recruited 1500 babies (from the pregnancy aged up to 6 months) who have an immediate relative with type 1 diabetes (i.e. baby’s mum, dad, brother or sister).

 What Is Islet Autoimmunity?